frankfont/happy-themes-vscode/README.md

-# Happy Themes for VSCode
+# Happy Themes for Visual Studio Code ( VSCode)

-Looking for bright happy themes for your VSCode?
+Looking for bright happy themes for your VSCode IDE?
 You found them!

 ## Installation Instructions